Skip to content

 Web Audio Routing Graph

-A Web Audio graph is virtualized when a user selects preview or play.
+A Web Audio graph is virtualized when a user selects preview or record.
 The connections are not made until the context time comes that it will need to be played.
 In either case, the graph is the same, only the audio context destination is changed.
 The graph is constructed using time line interval selector, the muting and solo attributes of the tracks, and the muting attributes of the generators.
 A single generator may be previewed.
 The following figure illustrates the audio graph using an example where their are an arbitrary number of tracks containing an arbitrary number of generators.

 The upper figure focuses on overall structure from the generators to the compressor.
 The lower figure focuses on the multiple sources of a single generator.
 A generator can create one or more sources depending on its type and the specified interval or speed.